0xSpaceShard/starknet-devnet/README.md

 ## Blocks

-A new block is generated with each new transaction, unless you opt for creating an empty block yourself.
+A new block is generated with each new transaction, and you can create an empty block by yourself.

 ### Create an empty block